socketry/utopia/guides/middleware/readme.md

 def passthrough(request, path)
 	# Call one of:

-	# This will cause the middleware to generate a response.
+	# Respond immediately with a complete Protocol::HTTP::Response.
 	# def respond!(response)

 	# This will cause the controller to skip the request.